MISSISSAUGA, ON, July 16, 2013 /CNW/ - A new poll released today reveals

 this fight to end child slavery," says Drew Scott, ambassador and co-host of W Network's Property Brothers.

-78 per cent are disturbed to see children working in the tourism
+72 per cent of Atlantic Canadians are disturbed to see children working in the

-84 per cent say they would be more likely to buy a vacation through a
+86 per cent say they would be more likely to buy a vacation through a tour operator or

-tour operator or hotel that donates a percentage of revenue to local
+hotel that donates a percentage of revenue to local child protection

 VIDEO AND PHOTOS